-- Despite paying high rental for the lease, you don’t get the promised speeds according to your plan because of capability issues.
+- Despite paying a high rental for the lease, you don’t get the promised speeds according to your plan because of capability issues.

-- Even after paying rent for more than a year, you don’t own the equipment, so you’ll continue paying rent till you use the services (According to a research, a subscriber sticks to the ISP for 6-7 years.)
+- Even after paying rent for more than a year, you don’t own the equipment, so you’ll continue paying rent till you use the services (According to research, subscriber sticks to the ISP for 6-7 years.)
 So basically, you shall spend almost $120/year ($840 for 7 years.)

-- The average ROI for a good quality modem or modem/router combo is 10-12 month.
+- The average ROI for a good quality modem or modem/router combo is 10-12 months.
 (In 10-12 months of rental for the lease, you’ll be able to own it.)

 - You get high-quality equipment that allows you to use the internet at its fullest possible speed (according to your plan.)

 - No more slow speed or internet issues unless there’s an internet outage.

 - Since you’re buying equipment, you can choose the equipment that’s suitable for the number of devices at your place, coverage area, etc. This way, nothing goes to waste, all your devices get connected and have seamless connectivity.